KemyMor/Netflix-Movies-Project-Portfolio/README.md

 ## Step 1: Studying The Data
 While this isn’t a step many are talking about, it is quite essential.
 You need to study your data.
 It doesn’t have to be extensive, just sift through the data, note down the column labels and the content of your data before you roll your sleeves.

+Quick insight:

+The number of rows: 8808

+The number of columns: 11

 ## Step 2: Converting the data to Table
 The table provides features normal rows and columns don’t, including filters and pivot tables.